thebmul/art-stiff/README.md

 $D$: the diameter of the vascular lumen
 $D_s$: the diameter of the vascular lumen at peak systole
 $D_d$: the diameter of the vascular lumen at end diastole
+$\Delta P$: the difference in peak systolic and end-diastolic arterial pulse pressure

 ###### Diameter:
 $$ D = 2 \times \sqrt{\frac{A}{\pi}} $$